lingeringcode/lingeringcode.github.com/_posts/2013-03-13-big-data-and-tech-comm----session-a3.md

 Gives example of rural hospital in MYSQL, goes through basic identification of types of info in such databases

 Helping to create metrics to help understand data and present information to other people.
 This seems a lot like Sociology.
-How is different in scope?
-A focus on the rhetorical messages?
-Not getting a clear sense from the presentation though on how to work with that mediation process, nor the issues with the multiple perspectives.
+How is it different in scope?
+A focus on the rhetorical messages? <b>Not getting a clear sense from the presentation though on how to work with that mediation process, nor the issues with the multiple perspectives, cultural diferences, etc.</b>

 Data selection, reduction, and methods.